MicrosoftDocs/power-automate-docs/flow-docs/prevent-data-loss.md

 1. In this example, if there is a valid business reason to share business data between SharePoint and Twitter, you can edit the the DLP policy.
 2. Ask the user to edit the flow to comply with the DLP policy.
-3. Ask the user to leave the flow in the suspended state until a decision is made regarding the sharing of data between these two entities.
+3. The flow will remain in a suspended state until the flow has been modified to conform with DLP policies, or the DLP policy, that is blocking the current flow, is modified to support the combination of connectors included in flow.

 ## Find a DLP policy
 ### Admins
 Admins can use the search feature from the Admin center to find specific DLP policies.

-**NOTE** Admins should publish all DLP policies so that users in the organization are aware of the policies prior to creating flows.
+**NOTE** Admins should communicate all DLP policy rules to users to avoid delays in publishing flows.

 ### Makers
 If you don't have admin permissions and you wish to learn more about the DLP policies in your organization, contact your administrator.
 You can also learn more from the [maker environments topic](environments-overview-maker.md)